plurid/joiner/packages/joiner/README.md

-    patch [options] <packageName>   patch package version by name or "all" packages commit <packageName>            commit package by name or "all" packages publish <packageName>           publish package by name or "all" packages upcomlish <packageName>         upcomlish - update, patch, commit, publish - package by name or "all" packages
+    patch [options] <packageName>   patch package version by name or "all" packages commit <packageName>            commit package by name or "all" packages publish <packageName>           publish package by name or "all" packages ucom <packageName>              upcom - update, commit - package by name or "all" packages upcom <packageName>             upcom - update, patch, commit - package by name or "all" packages upcomlish <packageName>         upcomlish - update, patch, commit, publish - package by name or "all" packages

 Instead of `packageName` the signifier `all` can be used to run the command on all the registered packages.